Published on May 1, 2025 5 min read

 • Data is stored at that index in an array-like structure.

-• Collisions (multiple keys mapping to the same index) are managed using methods like chaining or linear probing.
+• Collisions (multiple keys mapping to the same index) are handled using methods like chaining or linear probing.

 Why It’s Useful: